 NLP Principles to Power Up Your Copy

 Neuro-linguistic Programming, or NLP, is a set of techniques and principles that allow communication with and influence over another person’s subconscious mind.

+Writing good marketing copy is a bit like ice-skating for couples.
+You need to anticipate your partner’s moves and position your body accordingly to make spectacular moves based on your partner’s speed and direction.
+Making a wrong assumption about your partner’s intention or a wrong calculation regarding their timing and speed will lead to a colossal splash on the ground.
 When writing copy, you need to predict your reader’s response and reaction at different stages of reading the copy.
 Then you have to come up with the right response, responding to the reader’s resistance or need and moving them towards the next stage of the buying funnel.

+Keep in mind that most of our thoughts and reactions are based on our subconscious conditioning.
+Buying behavior is no exception.
+In fact, some researchers claim that up to 90% of all purchasing decisions are made subconsciously!
 If you have a great product but you can´t sell it because all your potential clients are hypnotized by another product, one from a more famous brand or with a more emotional draw, NLP can help you communicate with your client on the same level where their resistance come from.

 Frame your offer

 In NLP terms, framing refers to how we use one point to create a context that defines the rest of the information.
 A frame describes the boundaries around an experience, which filters perceptions of the world through mental, subconscious structures.
 The most basic frames to play with are negative or positive frames.